harmonicinc-video/terraform-provider-msl/README.md

 - Always use a secure remote state backend (Terraform Cloud, S3 with encryption + access controls, etc.)
 - Always treat the state file as a secret as sensitive fields (including password of ingest credentials and secret key of stream g2o auth) can be stored in the state file.
 - Never store API token / credentials in terraform.tfvars or any other unprotected files.
 Use environment variables or a secrets manager instead.
-- Never use local state in production
+- Never use local state in production environments.

 ## Quick Start (Using Pre-built Binaries)